The results are in – California residents experience more dog bites than residents in any other state in the country.

 Often, dog bites become infected and that can lead to more serious medical problems.
 If a dog bite is severe enough, long hospitalizations could be required.

 Dogs have strong jaws.
 When they bite, they have the ability to inflict soft tissue damage that can require surgery to fix.
 Often, those who have been the victim of a dog bite experience long-term emotional problems and even PTSD.

 According to State Farm insurance, around 20 percent of dog bites require medical attention.
 Out of 4.7 million dog bites, that is plenty of hospital visits each year.

 Often, a person gets bitten by a dog because the dog’s owner was negligent in some way.
 Sometimes, a dog owner lets their dog roam unleashed, directly violating municipal leash laws.
 If they do this and their dog causes harm to someone, they can be held liable for the injuries.

-If you or a loved one are the victims of a dog bite, report it to the appropriate authorities.
+If you or a loved one are the victim of a dog bite, report it to the appropriate authorities.
 What you may not know is that the dog that bit may have a history of being aggressive yet was still allowed to be around people.

 The average payout for a dog bite settlement was $37,051.